Tackling Basic Needs in Western Myanmar

 “I would like to see the value of having the importance of diversity and how those diverse communities can contribute to building a federal democracy in Myanmar.
 Hopefully, a democracy will prevail soon”.

 Interested in innovative solutions to the complex challenges of displaced populations?
-Make sure to join our Migration & Local Governance course.
-The deadline is 26 May 2023 and the course takes place from 10 to 21 July 2023.
+Make sure to join our Migration & Local Authorities course.

 Subscribe to our newsletter!